Bharat Lake

-Bharat lake or Bharat tal (Nepali: भरत ताल) is the second largest man made lake in Nepal.
-It is located in Madhesh Province of Sarlahi District.
+Bharat Lake or Bharat Taal (Nepali: भरत ताल) is the second-largest man-made lake in Nepal.
+It is located in Sarlahi District of Madhesh Province.
 It covers an area of more than 50 bighas or 35 hectares, and is 35 feet deep.
 It has become a tourist attraction after motorboat and jet boat rides were introduced in 2021.

 The lake was named after Bharat Kumar Thapa, a mayor of Bagmati Municipality.